andf-crl/docs/v21.1/licensing-faqs.md

 $ cat cockroach.log | grep license
 ~~~
 ~~~
-I171116 18:11:48.279604 1514 sql/event_log.go:102  [client=[::1]:56357,user=root,n1] Event: "set_cluster_setting", target: 0, info: {SettingName:enterprise.license Value:xxxxxxxxxxxx User:root}
+I171116 18:11:48.279604 1514 sql/event_log.go:102  [client=[::1]:56357,user=root,n1] Event: "set_cluster_setting", target: 0, info: {SettingName:[enterprise.license](cluster-settings.html#setting-enterprise-license) Value:xxxxxxxxxxxx User:root}
 ~~~

 ## Monitoring for license expiry

 You can monitor the time until your license expires with [Prometheus](monitor-cockroachdb-with-prometheus.html).
-The `seconds_until_enterprise_license_expiry` metric reports the number of seconds until the Enterprise license on a cluster expires.
+The `seconds_until_[enterprise.license](cluster-settings.html#setting-enterprise-license)_expiry` metric reports the number of seconds until the Enterprise license on a cluster expires.
 It will report 0 if there is no license or a negative number if the license has already expired.
 For more information, see [Monitoring and Alerting](monitoring-and-alerting.html).

 ## Renew an expired license